7 Sources

 Copy Link

-Renowned AI scientist Yann LeCun confirmed on Thursday that he has launched a new AI startup called Advanced Machine Intelligence (AMI) Labs, ending weeks of speculation about his next move after departing Meta
+Renowned AI scientist Yann LeCun confirmed on Thursday that he has launched a new AI startup called Advanced Machine Intelligence (AMI), ending weeks of speculation in the tech community

 1

 .
-The Turing Award winner will serve as executive chairman rather than CEO, tapping Alexandre LeBrun, co-founder and former CEO of medical transcription startup Nabla, to lead the company2
+The Turing Award laureate will serve as executive chairman rather than CEO, with Alexandre LeBrun, co-founder and CEO of medical transcription AI startup Nabla, taking the chief executive role2

 Source: Seeking Alpha

-The startup is reportedly seeking €500 million (approximately $586 million) in funding at a €3 billion valuation (about $3.5 billion) right out of the gate, before even launching a product, according to the Financial Times
+Advanced Machine Intelligence is reportedly seeking to raise €500 million (approximately $586 million) at a €3 billion valuation (roughly $3.5 billion) right out of the gate, according to the Financial Times

 3